LearnLib/alex/src/site/markdown/index.md

 [![Hypotheses View](images/models.jpg)][hypotheses]

-Take a look at the learned hypothesis of the test run, even side by side for easier comparison.
+Take a look at hypothesis of learning experiments, even side by side for easier comparison.
 Those models can be exported as JSON or vector graphics.

 [hypotheses]: usage.html#results